Les Aspin: Criticism and final days in office

 In September 1993, General Powell asked Aspin to approve the request of the U.S. commander in Somalia for tanks, armored vehicles and AC-130 Spectre gunships for his forces.
 Aspin turned down the request and did not take Powell's request seriously.
 At some point during a lunch meeting, Powell presented to Aspin on the need of additional tanks, armored vehicles, AC-130 Spectre gunships air-support to support the U.S. Troops that were about to be deployed for Battle of Mogadishu and, discussing the battle preparation instead of paying attention to Powell's recommendation, Aspin caused Powell to grow more irritated.
 This was believed to be the primary reason for Powell's early departure as Chairman of the Joint Chiefs of Staff.
 Shortly thereafter Aidid's forces in Mogadishu killed 18 U.S. soldiers and wounded more than 75 in attacks that also resulted in the shooting down of two U.S. helicopters and the capture of one pilot in the Battle of Mogadishu.
 In the face of severe congressional criticism, Aspin admitted that in view of what had happened he had made a mistake, but stated that the request for armored equipment had been made within the context of delivering humanitarian aid to Somalia rather than protecting troops.
 In an appearance before a congressional committee to answer questions about the Somalia disaster, Aspin made an unfavorable impression and appeared weak in response to the detailed probing and criticism of his performance.
 The president publicly defended Aspin but made clear that the White House was not involved in the decision not to send armor reinforcements to Somalia.
 Several members of Congress called on Clinton to ask for Aspin's resignation.

+In September 1993, Les Aspin faced additional criticism related to his participation in a NATO defense ministers’ meeting in Venice, amid ongoing U.S. military operations in Somalia.
+Media reports noted that Aspin was accompanied on the trip by his romantic partner, and that elements of the visit included formal dinners and cultural activities held in historic Venetian venues.